ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-75-solution-to-microsoft-azure-cloud-service-using-visual-studio.md

 8. In the **ASP.NET Web Application** project, right-click the `Web.Debug.config` and then `Web.Release.config` files.
 Use the **Preview Transform** command in the context menu to check that all transformations look correct as you expect them to be.

    ![](./media/how-to-deploy-sitecore-75-solution-to-microsoft-azure-cloud-service-using-visual-studio/VS-05.png)

+   > **Note:** For more details about Web.config transformation syntax for Web Project Deployment using Visual Studio, see the MSDN website: http://msdn.microsoft.com/en-us/library/dd465326.aspx

 9. Right-click on the **Azure Cloud Service** project, and click the **Set as StartUp Project** in the context menu.
 Use Azure Computer Emulator to run and debug Sitecore instance locally.